Shiningsun00/2025-SUMMER-MESTER/GUAM/temp-guam/README.md

 % AS WELL AS ANY PRIOR RECIPIENT, TO THE EXTENT PERMITTED BY LAW.
 % RECIPIENT'S SOLE REMEDY FOR ANY SUCH MATTER SHALL BE THE IMMEDIATE,
 % UNILATERAL TERMINATION OF THIS AGREEMENT.

+---
+**License**
+This software is released under the [NASA Open Source Agreement 1.3](./LICENSE/NASA_NOSA_1.3.pdf).
+© 2024 United States Government as represented by NASA.